vvishky/Projects/Stochastic_Methods/2_Project/README.md

 - **Visualization**:
   - Plotted data, fitted curve (green), true curve (dashed), confidence bands (red), and prediction intervals (purple).
 - **Findings**:
-  - The amplitude `a = 3.164` exceeds `Lc = 3`, and confidence bands can be used to assess significance (not explicitly quantified in the document but implied by the methodology).
+  - The amplitude `a = 3.164` exceeds `Lc = 3`, and confidence bands can be used to assess significance.

 ## Files
 - **`timber.txt`**: Dataset with 49 wood samples.